-I am a 4½ year old Great Dane male (intact).
-My human wants to rescue another Great Dane for me to have as something called a “playmate”.
+I am a 4½-year-old Great Dane male (intact).
+My human wants to rescue another Great Dane for me to have something called a “playmate”.
 I must confess that other large dogs annoy me and I just want to bark at them.
 However, I really, really love people (I always get good attention) and I really, really love to play (almost as much as I love napping).

 I currently have a little friend (Maggie) whom I love dearly and we get along quite well (maybe she is this “playmate” thing?).
 Do you have any pointers that I can pass along to my human, to help her decide whether we should rescue another Dane or not?
 And, if we do rescue a Great Dane, how should we arrange for the introduction?
 I want my human to get off on the best paw possible.

 May your nose always meet with interesting smells and your water dish be full, cold, and fresh!

 And this is my answer for Chenpo – These are questions I’d have Chenpro’s mom ask herself.
 We hope he and his mom find it helpful.
 It’s nice to know she is such a responsible dog guardian